ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 ### Misc

 - Restored timecycles from consoles with improved auto exposure and fixed missing moon in some weathers
+- Restored the language switch option from consoles
 - Added bloom and depth of field to TBOGT to match the other episodes
 - Fixed glass shards lacking colors
 - Added an option to restore the auto exposure effect from consoles